rustwasm/wasm-bindgen/DESIGN.md

 * A generated function here (with a unique name) is the one that's actually exported from the wasm module
-* Our generated function takes an integer argument (our index) and then wraps it in a `JsObject`.
+* Our generated function takes an integer argument (our index) and then wraps it in a `JsValue`.
 There's some trickery here that's not worth going into just yet, but we'll see in a bit what's happening under the hood.

 ### Long-lived JS objects in a slab